Quantification and object perception in Multimodal Large Language Models and human linguistic cognition: Discussion

 Lastly, regarding RQ3, the paper has expanded the empirical domain of investigation to a wide range of languages with different writing systems (Cyrillic, Greek and Latin-based scripts) and belonging to different language families (Balto-Slavic, Hellenic, Romance and Germanic).
-It has been shown that: i) the models do not display the exact same behavior across the tested languages; ii) although there are differences across languages, the models do not replicate human behavior in any of languages studied in the paper; and iii) the quantifier \textit{many} is cross-linguistically the hardest quantifier for the models.
+It has been shown that: i) the models do not display the exact same behavior across the tested languages; ii) although there are differences across languages, the models do not replicate human behavior in any of languages studied in the paper; and iii) the quantifiers \textit{many} and \textit{some} are cross-linguistically the hardest quantifiers for the models.
 The results, thus, suggest that the models have different internal representations for the tested quantifiers across different languages (rather than a centralized system), and that language distance might play only a marginal role in how quantification is encoded in the models' architecture.
-Attesting to this, the Romance languages tested in the study did not show a common pattern of behavior, and the vector spaces seemed to be more affected by the difference between high vs. low resource language, than by language family itself.
+Attesting to this, the Romance languages tested in the study did not show a common pattern of behavior.
 Moreover, although model accuracy differed from language to language, it was interesting that the quantifier \textit{many} was the hardest one throughout the tested languages.
 This result was unexpected given that this quantifier relies on the same linguistic mechanisms as the other quantifiers, and in set theoretic terms is not more complex than quantifiers such as \textit{most} which also requires access to the cardinalities of the sets.
-The pattern is even more puzzling given that the highest performing quantifier across languages and models is \textit{a few}; a compositional variant of \textit{few}, which some authors have hypothesized could be analyzed as meaning ``not many''\eqref{ex-meaning-few} \citep{solt2006}.
+The pattern is even more puzzling given that the highest performing quantifier across languages in instruct models is \textit{a few}; a compositional variant of \textit{few}, which some authors have hypothesized could be analyzed as meaning ``not many''\eqref{ex-meaning-few} \citep{solt2006}.

 \begin{enumerate}[resume] \item $\llbracket$ few $\rrbracket$ = $\neg$ $\llbracket$ many $\rrbracket$ \end{enumerate}